HOW TO GROW SALES ONLINE

 This can happen a lot, you were so sure you had the sale in the bag.
 Then crickets!

-Here are a few tips to apply to ensure your sales process is as smooth as possible…
+11 GREAT TIPS you can apply to ensure your sales process is as smooth as possible…

 Not only on what you are offering, but where, why and when!

 Let them know where to buy or find you